 Office of End-of-Life and Palliative Care Research

-Dr. Miller is Chief of the Office of End-of-Life and Palliative Care Research (OEPCR) overseeing NINR’s end-of-life and palliative care extramural activities.
+Dr. Miller is the Acting Deputy Director of DESP and Chief of the Office of End-of-Life and Palliative Care Research (OEPCR) overseeing NINR’s end-of-life and palliative care extramural activities.
 Previously, she was Head of the Office of Research on End-of-Life Science and Palliative Care Investigator Training, and Education in NINR’s Division of Science Policy and Public Liaison.
 After completion of an NIH/NICHD/NIH Clinical Center post-doctoral fellowship, she continued as an NIH Intramural Scientist and Principal Investigator of numerous protocols focused on: biomedical image processing and analysis, fetal aerodigestive development, 3D-4D sonographic technologies including tissue characterization, fluid dynamics, orofacial kinematics, musculoskeletal sonography, and automated contour and surface deformation techniques.
 She received the NINR Team Award for the development and operationalization of the OEPCR and the 2018 Presidential Citation from the American Academy of Hospice and Palliative Medicine for her work in building national programs of science in palliative care.
 Dr. Miller holds BSc, MS, MSc, and PhD degrees.

 Martha Matocha, PhD